Cuba - Business & Society in Cuba/Entrepreneurship Study Abroad in Cuba - BUS 3045/ENT 3600

 Credits

-• ENT 3600 - This 3 semester hour course fulfills the ENT experiential course requirement, International Business major or minor electives (major, approved, required or other),a COB elective or upper level elective and fulfills the Global Issues requirement.
+• ENT 3600 - - This 3 semester hour course fulfills the ENT experiential course requirement and counts as an International Business major or minor elective (major, approved, required or other), a COB elective or upper level elective and fulfills the Global Issues requirement.
 Prerequisite: 54 earned hours.

 Includes: airfare, in-country program transportation, lodging, international health and evacuation Insurance, program events, most meals, and OIP administrative fee.